Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 <img src ="downloaded images/sets_results_images/set14 results/result_images8.png" width = "800" height = "300" />

+<p align="center"> Figure: Down-sampled image, Original image, generated images from MSE and PERPIX trained models (from left to right) <p align="center">

 #### Close Observation of images:

 From figures below, it can be observed that the generated images from MSE trained model are consisting of pixelated boxes, whereas PERPIX trained model’s generated images are more photo-realistic and contain the high-frequency details such as corners around the objects like cups, hands.
 Also, there are no pixelated boxes as compared to generated images from MSE trained model.
 Thus, we can infer that the SRGAN model trained with PERPIX loss has started learning the high-frequency details in less number of training steps with more weight towards the VGG loss component of the PERPIX loss.

 <img src ="downloaded images/tensorboard/mse real.png" width = "400" height = "500" /> <img src ="downloaded images/tensorboard/mse gen.png" width = "400" height = "500" />

+<p align="center"> Figure: Original images (on left), generated images from MSE trained model (on right) <p align="center">

 <img src ="downloaded images/tensorboard/perpix real.png" width = "400" height = "500" /> <img src ="downloaded images/tensorboard/perpix gen.png" width = "400" height = "500" />

+<p align="center"> Figure: Original images (on left), generated images from PERPIX trained model (on right) <p align="center">

-To conclude, both in terms of pixel and perceptual qualities, the PERPIX trained model performs better and considered as the best model among two models implemented in this project and showed satisfactory results compared to models from Ledig et al. [2].
+To conclude, both in terms of pixel and perceptual qualities, the PERPIX trained model performs better and considered as the best model among two models implemented in this project and showed satisfactory results compared to models from Ledig et al. [2] ***(but requires further training)***.
 PERPIX trained SRGAN model has the potential to balance between smoothening and high-frequency details of images, which is the desirable property in real-world scenarios.

 ***Benefits of PERPIX loss:***